 New External Submission Portal

-New External Submission Portal Coming This Summer
+New External Submission Portal Coming End of Fiscal Year 2021

 An external submission portal is currently under development by the Scientific and Technical Information (STI) Program for NASA-funded users to submit Accepted Manuscripts and other STI products.

-Once live, grantees and cooperative agreement holders who currently submit Accepted Manuscripts through the National Institutes of Health Manuscript Submission (NIHMS) System will instead begin submitting directly to the STI external submission portal.
+Once live, grantees and cooperative agreement holders who currently submit Accepted Manuscripts through the National Institutes of Health Manuscript Submission (NIHMS) System launch will instead begin submitting directly to the STI external submission portal.
 Contractors will also have access to this portal to submit STI deliverables.

 What to Expect